rh-fieldwork/ceph-canary/README.md

 #### Load Generator
   The load generator will run the I/O load against the storage device under test.This will perform the following tasks.

-    ◦ Create a persistent volume
+    ◦ Create a persistent volume.
-    ◦ Run an fio write with read verification workload against the persistent volume created above.
+    ◦ Run an fio workload with a write and read verification workload against the persistent volume created above.
-    ◦ Clean up the persistent volume and containers after the fio job is completed.
+    ◦ Clean up the persistent volume and the containers after the fio job is completed.

 #### Metrics Collector
    The metrics collector will collect the metrics generated from the I/O test and export it to the OpenShift Container Platform cluster monitoring stack.